deadpixi/mtm/README.rst

 will instruct programs to use that terminfo entry.

+Using this terminfo entry allows programs to use the full power of mtm's terminal emulation, but it is entirely optional.
+A primary design goal of mtm was for it to be completely usable on systems that didn't have the mtm terminfo entry installed.

 A Note on VT100 Compatibility
 -----------------------------
-mtm emulates the venerable VT100 terminal fairly well, meaning that if your system doesn't have an `eterm-color` terminfo entry, you can tell mtm (via the `-t` flag) to advertise itself as a VT100 and things should just work.
+mtm emulates the venerable VT100 terminal fairly well, meaning that if your system doesn't have an `eterm-color` or `mtm` terminfo entry, you can tell mtm (via the `-t` flag) to advertise itself as a VT100 and things should just work.